Piratux/pw-js-api/README.md

 The difference between this and preexisting libraries is that this project aims to be as minimal as possible, trying to be more direct.
 As such, there are no helpers that comes along with the package itself.

-This uses two dependencies; protobuf and isows (which is required for the project to be compatible with browsers).

 This project also uses functions instead of events for messages.
 This may be replaced if this isn't

 ## License